gobbolab/room-weather/README.md

 ### Features

 * Fahrenheit temperature is made available by converting the sensor's celsius reading.
-* Absolute humitidy is made available by a a calculation using the sensor's humidity and temperature readings.
+* Absolute humitidy is made available by a calculation using the sensor's humidity and temperature readings.

 ## SGP30 VOC & C02